kabbstat/Heart_disease/README.md

 Support Vector Machine (SVM): A robust classifier for handling non-linear relationships.

 Each model was evaluated using metrics such as accuracy, precision, recall, and F1-score, with hyperparameter tuning applied where applicable.
+## Personalized prediction
+The project includes an interactive feature implemented via a Streamlit application, allowing users to input custom values for each of the 13 explanatory variables (e.g., age, sex, cholesterol, etc.).
+A trained Logistic Regression model then estimates the probability of heart disease based on these inputs.
+This feature provides:
+- **User Input**: A form where users can specify values for all clinical attributes.
+- **Probability Output**: The model returns a percentage probability of heart disease (e.g., "73% chance of heart disease"), leveraging the linear relationship between features and the target.
+- **Risk Assessment**: A simple threshold (e.g., >50%) indicates whether the risk is high or low, with visual feedback provided to the user.

+This functionality enhances the practical utility of the project by enabling individualized risk assessment directly within the application, supported by the interpretability of logistic regression.